 To assist the Board with its risk oversight responsibilities, the LDCC regularly considers the risks associated with the Company's compensation programs.
 In addition, each year our management team undertakes a comprehensive review of the Company's compensation policies and practices and presents the results of this review to the LDCC.
-Following the presentation of the results of the 2021 review, the LDCC concluded that the overall structure of our compensation program is designed with the appropriate balance of risk and reward in relation to our overall business strategy, and that there were no compensation-related risks reasonably likely to have a material adverse effect on the Company.
+Following the presentation of the results of the 2022 review, the LDCC concluded that the overall structure of our compensation program is designed with the appropriate balance of risk and reward in relation to our overall business strategy, and that there were no compensation-related risks reasonably likely to have a material adverse effect on the Company.
 The following table summarizes the risk mitigation factors for each element in our executive compensation program:

-Compensation Element Risk Mitigation Factors Base Salary Fixed component Represents a relatively small percentage of total compensation Annual Incentive Plan Determined based on multiple performance factors to align executives globally on key business priorities Regular assessment of the pay and performance relationship of Annual Incentive Plan's performance targets and range of potential payouts for appropriate pay-for-performance alignment Final payouts made after a validation process to confirm business results and applicable earned payout Capped performance scores and awards payable to any individual Payouts for executive officers and other CEO direct reports are subject to a clawback policy Long-Term Incentive Plan Long term incentive plan ("LTIP") awards are valued on the effective date of the grant Balanced mix of performance metrics (an internal absolute metric and an external relative metric) intended to facilitate payfor-performance based on Company goals and directly linked to delivering shareholder value Regular assessment of the relationship of LTIP performance targets and range of potential payouts to enable appropriate pay-for-performance alignment Re-pricing or exchange of stock options without shareholder approval is prohibited Stock ownership guidelines applicable to senior leaders (see "Stock Ownership Guidelines" section) Payouts for executive officers and other CEO direct reports are subject to a clawback policy Strong insider trading policy, including prohibition of hedging, pledging or shorting of our common stock
+Compensation Element Risk Mitigation Factors Base Salary Fixed component, representing a relatively small percentage of total compensation Annual Incentive Plan Determined based on multiple performance factors to align executives globally on key business priorities Regular assessment of the pay and performance relationship of Annual Incentive Plan's performance targets and range of potential payouts for appropriate pay-for-performance alignment Final payouts made after a validation process to confirm business results and applicable earned payout Capped performance scores and awards payable to any individual Payouts for executive officers and senior leadership team members are subject to a clawback policy Long-Term Incentive Plan Long term incentive plan ("LTIP") awards are valued on the effective date of the grant Balanced mix of performance metrics (two internal absolute metrics totaling 50% and one external relative metric totaling 50%) intended to facilitate pay-for-performance based on Company goals and directly linked to delivering shareholder value Regular assessment of the relationship of LTIP performance targets and range of potential payouts to enable appropriate pay-for-performance alignment Re-pricing or exchange of stock options without shareholder approval is prohibited Stock ownership guidelines applicable to senior leadership team members (see "Stock Ownership Guidelines" section) Payouts for executive officers and senior leadership team members are subject to a clawback policy Strong insider trading policy, including prohibition of hedging, pledging or shorting of our securities